A super easy, super quick recipe that’s also pretty healthy, not to mention tasty and very nourishing – Quick Stuffed Eggplant.

 - Keep cooking until the paste gets more consistency

-- Turn the flame off and mix the above composition with remaining ingredients
+- Turn the heat off and mix the above composition with remaining ingredients

 - Fill eggplant shells with whole mixture

 - Place parchment paper in a baking tray/sheet

 - Bake for 20-30 minutes on low heat until the shells are done

 - If you like spicy food, add paprika or chili when serving

 - The recipe can be served as a snack, side or main dish